8ctopus/php-spx-alpine/README.md

 ## how to use

-- Open `http://localhost/?SPX_KEY=dev&SPX_UI_URI=/` in the browser to access the SPX control panel.
+- Access the SPX control panel `http://localhost/?SPX_KEY=dev&SPX_UI_URI=/`.

-- Check `Whether to enable SPX profiler for your current browser session.
+- Check checkbox `Whether to enable SPX profiler for your current browser session.
 No performance impact for other clients.`

-- Open in a new tab `http://localhost/`.
+- Open script to profile in a new tab `http://localhost/index.php`.

-- Refresh the SPX control panel and a report will be available at the bottom of the screen.
-Click the report to open.
+- Refresh the SPX control panel tab and the report will be available at the bottom of the screen.
+Click it to show the report in a new tab.

 ## get console to container